Big Bend Ranch State Park: Activities

-The main activities are hiking, mountain biking, off-roading, paddling, and camping.
+The main activities are camping, hiking, mountain biking, off-roading, and horseback riding in Big Bend Ranch's substantial backcountry.
+Only primitive campsites are available.
 The park is designated an International Dark Sky Park, and stargazing conditions are ideal.

+The Big Bend Ranch manages 23 mi of frontage along the Rio Grande, and paddling and river rafting is popular here.
 A number of companies in the area offer tours of the Rio Grande River, with most being based out of Terlingua, Texas.
 They offer guided rafting trips, canoe trips, guided hikes and backroad tours that are structured to provide education about the region's history, geology, wildlife and plant life.